igemsoftware2018/Team_Tongji_Software/README.md

 ## How to use Alpha Ant?
-  **We strongly recommend to use our [web tool](http://118.31.56.237:8099/Alpha%20ant/), which can search with high-speed** After satisfying these requerement, you can start our project by using "python manage.py runserver" in cmd.
+  **We strongly recommend to use our [web tool](http://118.31.56.237:8099/Alpha%20ant/), which can search with high-speed**

+  Still, you can download our tool and use locally.
+After satisfying these requerement, you can start our project by using "python manage.py runserver" in cmd.
 Then the website will be generated according to the local ip.
 For example, "http://127.0.0.1:8000/Alpha%20ant/".
   ![example](http://2018.igem.org/wiki/images/a/a1/T--Tongji-Software--django.png)